Krzysztof Charamsa: Coming out

 Charamsa timed his coming out in anticipation of the second session of the Bishop's Synod on the Family, scheduled to begin on 4 October 2015.
 Two days before it opened, he announced he was gay in an interview in Polish for a film then in production, Article Eighteen, a documentary about the campaign for same-sex marriage in Poland.
 His announcement attracted considerable attention in the Polish media.

 On the eve of the Synod, he announced in Corriere della Sera, one of Italy's most important newspapers, that he is gay and has a consensual partner.
 He said: "I want the Church and my community to know who I am: a gay priest who is happy, and proud of his identity.
 I'm prepared to pay the consequences, but it's time the Church opened its eyes, and realised that offering gay believers total abstinence from a life of love is inhuman."
 He also gave a press conference at which his partner, identified as Eduard, appeared beside him.

 The Vatican immediately dismissed Charamsa from his teaching positions and his posts in the Roman Curia.
-On 21 October, Bishop Ryszard Kasyna of Pelplin, the diocese in which Charamsa was ordained, suspended him from the priesthood, forbidding him to perform the sacraments or wear clerical garb.
+On 21 October, Bishop Ryszard Kasyna of Pelplin, the diocese in which Charamsa was ordained, suspended him a divinis from the priesthood, forbidding him to perform the sacraments or wear clerical garb.
 He has not been laicized.
 He was forced to move from the convent in Rome where he had lived for years while serving as a chaplain.

 While many gay activists cheered Charamsa's move, seeing him as a whistleblower in the Vatican, some gay Catholics criticized his confrontational stance for fear of angering the Church.
 The organizers of a conference of Italian gay Catholics, the Rainbow Catholics Assembly, scheduled for 3 October were frustrated that the media focused on Charamsa's story and not their more respectful approach, which had even succeeded in attracting Bishop José Raúl Vera López of Saltillo, Mexico, as one of their speakers.

 Charamsa later narrated his experience as a gay priest in his 2016 book Kamień węgielny ("The First Stone").